Matheus Nogueira (footballer, born 1997)

-Matheus Vinícius Matos Nogueira (born 20 September 1997), simply known as Matheus Nogueira, is a Brazilian professional footballer who plays as a goalkeeper for Paysandu.
+Matheus Vinícius Matos Nogueira (born 20 September 1997), simply known as Matheus Nogueira, is a Brazilian professional footballer who plays as a goalkeeper for Ceará Sporting Club, on loan from Paysandu.

 Career

-Revealed in Grêmio FBPA youth sectors, Matheus Nogueira had spells at Goiânia and Operário Várzea-grandense, before arriving at Cuiabá EC, where he was part of the state and Copa Verde champion squad in 2019.
+Revealed in the Grêmio youth sectors, Matheus Nogueira had spells at Goiânia and Operário Várzea-grandense, before arriving at Cuiabá, where he was part of the state and Copa Verde champion squad in 2019.
 He was later loaned to XV de Piracicaba and traded with ABC, where he was champion in 2022.
-In December, he was traded to Portimonense S.C.
-Without being used in the Portuguese team, he was loaned to Paysandu SC, where he was state champion in 2024.
+In December, he was traded to Portimonense.
+Without being used in the Portuguese team, he was loaned to Paysandu, where he was state champion in 2024.